Appalachian Home Series

-The architects and craftsmen at Woodhouse pay tribute to the thousands of homesteaders who made their way across a new frontier and fell in love with the mountainous Appalachian landscape.
+The architects and craftsmen at Woodhouse – The Timber Frame Company pay tribute to the thousands of homesteaders who fell in love with, and put roots down, in the mountainous Appalachian landscape.
 Like many forms of architecture, the vernacular of these small timber frame homes evolved organically by making use of local natural materials.
 The inspiration of the Appalachian Mountains is evident in the exposed dovetail joints, warm natural timbers, and the weathered lapped siding.
 These timber frame mountain homes are beautiful in their simplicity.

 Want to know why our Appalachian Mountain Home plans designs are better?
 Learn about the Woodhouse® difference here!